andrecpc/mlops-repo/README.md

-mlops-test-repo
+mlops-repo
 ==============================

+Final project by MLOps course (ODS, Yandex.Q)

-ML task and code are taken from here https://www.kaggle.com/code/chitwanmanchanda/vegetable-image-classification-using-cnn/notebook
+ML task and a part of code are taken from here https://www.kaggle.com/code/chitwanmanchanda/vegetable-image-classification-using-cnn/notebook

 Project Organization
 ------------